 Users can be unpredictable.
 However, it is our experience that they tend to limit their use of the company phone if they are aware that they are being monitored.
-Pin codes can also be used together with ‘hot desking’.
-If you have sales staff, for example, and they are required to spend most of their time on the road; simply allocate desks to them when they are required rather than giving them each a workstation.
+You can also rely on pin codes together with ‘hot desking’ to limit abuse.
+If you have sales staff, for example, and they are required to spend most of their time on the road.
+Simply allocate desks to them when required rather than giving them each a workstation.

 If you have to dramatically cut your business running costs; have you ever considered doing away with your office rental?
 This may sound crazy.
 But, your switchboard should be able to hunt across extensions in different locations.
 Even if they are in different cities.
 You should also not be spending money on extension to extension call charges.
 Even if the extensions are based in different locations.
 It’s also worth mentioning that employees tend to look for this sort of flexibility when considering new places of employment.